mirkocoric/mirkocoric.github.io/README.md

 * **Multi-domain Systems Engineering:** Led parallel research initiatives in hybrid energy systems, transmission control logic, and high-altitude wind energy infrastructure.
 * **R&D Publication Record:** Authored 14 peer-reviewed works (7 journal papers, 5 conference papers, 2 book chapters) focusing on advanced dynamics and numerical optimization.
 ---
+---

+## Testimonials & Recognition

+> "I enjoyed working with Mirko.
+He brought great ideas on how to stop anti-fraud messages and URLs using data science and machine learning.
+He was self-motivating and would research new ideas for consideration relating to natural language understanding."
+> — **Michael Bordash**, SVP R&D @ Syniverse (formerly at RealNetworks)

+> "Mirko and I were colleagues at RealNetworks for a little over two years.
+I can say that his knowledge and skills impressed me on several occasions.
+He brought ideas that significantly improved the development of our products... the team has lost a lot since he left."
+> — **Branimir Dropuljić**, Distinguished Scientist @ RealNetworks

+> "Mirko possesses required competences for high-end research and development work.
+He has shown exceptional autonomy and meticulous character in his research activities, as well as an enviable level of professional communication."
+> — **Prof. Danijel Pavkovic**, University of Zagreb

+---
 ## Education & Academic Foundation

 ### **University of Zagreb** | PhD in Mathematical Optimization